2019 RPS Awards Shortlist revealed

 This year’s shortlist presents a powerful picture of excellence and innovation nationwide, and classical music reflecting and keeping pace with contemporary issues:

-- Two shortlisted initiatives celebrate and empower disabled musicians: Bournemouth Symphony Orchestra’s Resound and the British Paraorchestra’s The Nature of Why.
+- Two shortlisted initiatives celebrate and empower disabled musicians: Bournemouth Symphony Orchestra’s Resound and Paraorchestra’s The Nature of Why.

 - As debate ensues about gender equality among composers, four of seven shortlisted composers this year are female: Anna Meredith, Clara Iannotta, Rebecca Saunders, Tansy Davies.